 The United States District Court for the Southern District of New York (SDNY) often handles nationally prominent cases.
 The U.S. Attorney’s Office for the Southern District of New York frequently brings these high-profile criminal and civil cases.

-“Sovereign District” has been a nickname for the “Southern District” since at least the 1990s.
+“Sovereign District” has been a nickname for the “Southern District” since at least March 12, 1986, when the nickname was used in the New York (NY) Times,

 Wikipedia: U.S. Attorney for the Southern District of New York